SpamixOfficial/OpenClick/README.md

 # LOOK HERE WAYLAND USERS!
 The only way to run OpenClick on Wayland is by using Sudo.
 I've implemented a "feature" that checks for Wayland, and notifies you if you need to use it.

+There are also a limited amount of application that can use openclick on wayland. **The only applications that can use Openclick on Wayland is the applications running xwayland**

 # The 2 different editions (READ ME!)
 There are 2 different editions/versions of this software.